CalvinKrist/FractalRenderer/README.md

 How to install:

-	-Place the .jar in a new folder.
+	-Place the .jar in a new folder along with the textures folder.
 Launch the jar.

 	-The jar will create all the folders it needs within the folder you placed it.
 Do not delete these.
 The program is now ready for use.